The Poly

 Sue Radmore

-Sue has been a Trustee and Box Office volunteer since 2013, and was Chair of Trustees for The Poly until April 2022.
+Sue has been a Trustee and volunteer since 2013 and was Chair of The Poly Board for several years until April 2022.

-With a background is in social housing and community regeneration at a senior level, Sue's family business invests in commercial property that will make a genuine difference to town centres in Cornwall through property improvement, job creation and support for fledgling businesses.
-Sue now practices as a horticulturalist and garden designer, and lives with her husband Bill in Falmouth, after studying at the University.
+With a background in social housing and community regeneration at a senior level, Sue's family business invests in commercial property that will make a genuine difference to town centres in Cornwall through property improvement, job creation and support for fledgling businesses.
+Sue is a qualified horticulturalist and garden designer, having studied at Rosewarne and Falmouth University.
+A Falmouth resident for 15 years, she now lives with her husband Bill in Penzance.

 Profile picture